Azure/SQL-Modernisation-Hack/README.md

 If you have further questions please reach out to Mert Senguner or Dhaneshwari Kumari, so that they can provide sample ROSS's confirmed by the Resource Coordinatators before.

 ## Known Issues ##
-The screens for Azure services on the portal and on the extensions on Azure Data Studio are constantly changing.
+The screens for Azure services on the portal and on the extensions on Azure Data Studio are rapidly changing with new updates and features.
 We try to maintain these changes as soon as possible, however it is sometimes impossible to keep each and every detail 100% up-to-date.
 For the occasions where there is a devaition from the lab docs, the CSA's / coaches should be prepared.
 So the best and easist way to overcome these kind of situations is to do Dry-Runs, a couple of days before the delivery.